yyolk/winston-slack/README.md

 winston-slack
 =============

 Winston Transport for Slack chat integration

+$ npm install winston-slack

+Also requires install of winston
+$ npm install winston

 Basic transport that works just like all other winston transports.
 Sends logged messages to a specified slack chat channel